olliechick/calculator/README.md

 # Calculator

 ## About
-This was a GUI calculator I created using Python 3 and tkinter as part of an NCEA Level 3 assessment in 2015.
+This is a GUI calculator I created using Python 3 and tkinter as part of an NCEA Level 3 assessment in 2015.

 ## Pre-requsisites
 Install Python 3, and tkinter using `sudo apt-get install python3-tk`